Paulescu/adversarial-machine-learning/README.md

 ## Contact me

+If you have already been thinking about possible solutions to the adversarial examples problem, get in touch, we can work on it together.
+You can reach me at [plabartbajo@gmail.com](mailto:plabartabajo@gmail.com).

 If you would like to learn more about adversarial ML and other machine learning topics visit my [blog](http://datamachines.xyz/blog) and subscribe to the datamachines newsletter.